 Belightful’s programs for Sacred Heart were turnkey and complementary to existing treatment services and brought knowledgeable and empathic teachers to work with their clinical teams.
+Programming was modified with a Covid-19 preparedness plan including HIPPA compliment remote sessions.
 Belightful’s work with Sacred Heart is ongoing.
-Future classes will be modified with a Covid-19 preparedness plan.

-Part of Belightful Yoga programming included regular surveys evaluating patient satisfaction and making program adjustments as needed.
+Part of Belightful’s programming included regular surveys evaluating patient satisfaction and making program adjustments as needed.

 Comments from initial surveys.

-What skill(s) did you learn and find most supportive of this yoga experience?
+What skill(s) did you learn and find most supportive of this yoga/movement/mindfulness experience?